zbMATHOpen/Update_Links/README.md

     (ii) Fill in database information.

-    (iii) The API-KEY is the one used by the API package `zbmath-link-api`.
+    (iii) The API-KEY is the one used by the API package `zbmath-links-api`.

 3) The package has two entry points:

-    (i) To scrape (i.e., to obtain all links) all zbMATH partners and update the database used by the package `zbmath-link-api` use the command
+    (i) To scrape (i.e., to obtain all links) all zbMATH partners and update the database used by the package `zbmath-links-api` use the command

     ```
     update-api